tian-chan/hugo-academic/content/publication/when-do-teams-generate-valuable-inventions-the-moderating-role-of-invention-integrality-on-the-effects-of-expertise-similarity-network-cohesion-and-gender-diversity/index.md

 ---
 title: When do teams generate valuable inventions?
-subtitle: When do teams generate valuable inventions?
-The moderating role of invention integrality on the effects of expertise similarity, network cohesion, and gender diversity.
+subtitle: The moderating role of invention integrality on the effects of expertise similarity, network cohesion, and gender diversity.
 publication_types:
   - "2"